owenrh/spark-fires/README.md

 **Spark fires** is a anti-pattern playground where we deliberately break Spark applications in various ways so you can observe what happens and potentially recognise the issue when you come across it in your day-to-day development and support activities.

-We plan to cover all the common scenarios you might hit in classic technical interview questions and a lot more.
+We plan to cover all the common scenarios you might hit in production, technical interview questions and a lot more.

 ### Scenarios
 The Spark-fires playground is scenario-based.
-Each scenario is [documented and run via a Jupyter notebook](notebooks) - so you can step through it, see the impact of different fixes, try different settings yourself, all the while viewing the application behaviour in the Spark UI.
+Each scenario is [documented and run via a Jupyter notebook](notebooks) - so you can step through it, see the impact of different fixes, try different settings yourself, all while viewing the application behaviour in the Spark UI.

 #### Bootstrapping
 For ease of use, the project is self-contained and has a [Docker Compose](https://docs.docker.com/compose/) file capable of starting a local Spark cluster with three workers.